robbert-vdh/yabridge/README.md

   other distros, then please let me know!

-- [Plugin groups](#plugin-groups) can also greatly improve performance when using many instances of the same plugin.
+- [Plugin groups](#plugin-groups) can also greatly improve performance when using many instances of the same VST2 plugin. _VST3 plugins have similar functionality built in by design_.
 Some plugins, like the BBC Spitfire plugins, can share a lot of resources between different instances of the plugin.
 Hosting all instances of the same plugin in a single process can in those cases greatly reduce overall CPU usage and get rid of latency spikes.

 ## Runtime dependencies and known issues

-Any VST2 plugin should function out of the box, although some plugins will need some additional dependencies for their GUIs to work correctly.
+Any plugin should function out of the box, although some plugins will need some additional dependencies for their GUIs to work correctly.
 Notable examples
 include:

 - **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install